-The matter of personal development raises the whole question of the will.
+The matter of personal development raises the question of the will.
 Psychologists have assumed that there must be an unconscious will.
 When the person thinks and acts against that will, then neurosis comes about.
 That is the theory.
-The problem is we then assume that we (or other people) are unconscious of the will, which Crowley termed the True Will.
-This is a presumptuous and very broad generalisation.
+The problem is we then assume that we (or other people) are unconscious of the will.
+Apart from its dependence on psychological theories, this is a presumptuous and very broad generalisation.
 We can take neurosis as particular to the human species, but does it arise from unconsciousness of the will?
 Is it not more the case that from birth we learn to work out reasonable but lying strategies about everything, because that is the way of the (human) world?
 Through the double-thinking power of the reason we learn that truth is adaptable according to circumstances, that it is ‘all relative’.
 This notion has long existed but Descartes is known for putting it forward as a ‘truth’ in itself.
 This is a convenient truth for anyone whose primary wish is to dominate the will of others through power of reasoning.
 Reason does not require intellect or even thought, in any real sense.
 ‘Facts’ are selected and arranged to support the argument, however ignorant.
 Those who wish to control the minds and bodies of others do not want them to think, they want them to believe and obey.

 Crowley accepted the notion of the relativity of truth (when it suited him to do so), and maintained that the True Will is ultimately a force of Chaos, which he called the ‘Beast’—and with which he self-identified.
 As a force of Chaos, it is unknowing of any truth.
 It is all about impulse, action, doing.
 This is modified, in his scheme of things, by Babalon, Understanding (or Binah), but in his way and in spite of what he said to the contrary, he made Babalon (as woman) subservient to his idea of Will-Chaos.
 This notion is false; it comes from a condition of mind that owes to the threshold of the Abyss, where no truth is known, only relativity.
 No one is unconscious of the will-force.
 Instead, we have learned to divide and fragment it, in ever deepening layers of complexity.
 This complexity, this relativism, ultimately tends towards chaos and madness.
 We see this in the present world picture.